ingsie/hassio_addons/dnsmasq/DOCS.md

 #### Option: `cnames.target`

 The target name.
 Note that this only works for targets which are names from DHCP or /etc/hosts.
 Give host "bert" another name, bertrand cname=bertand,bert

+### Option: `advanced` (optional)

+This option allows you to provide advanced configuration, see https://thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html.

 ### Option: `log_queries` (required)